 A. Definition: Discrimination is defined as unequal, adverse treatment of an individual because of his or her race, color, national origin, sex, age, disability, veteran's status, or other protected status, as those terms are defined by applicable local, state, and federal law.
 For instance, different treatment of two similar individuals with respect to hiring, pay, opportunity for advancement, admission to North Park as a student or educational opportunity after admission constitutes discrimination if the reason for the different treatment is the protected status of one of the individuals.
 Harassment based on any protected characteristic also constitutes discrimination.
-Discrimination on the basis of sex is prohibited by Title IX of the Education Amendments of 1972, 34 C.F.R.
-Part 106, and other laws.
-State and federal law also prohibit discrimination on the basis of each of the above enumerated characteristics.
-It is North Park policy to comply with all of these laws.
+Discrimination on the basis of sex is prohibited by Title IX of the Education Amendments of 1972, 34 with all of these laws.
 However, as a religious institution, North Park reserves the right to make hiring and employment decisions on the basis of religious beliefs or lifestyle consistent with the religious principles espoused by the Evangelical Covenant Church and as permitted by applicable law.